nsmoooose/emacs/README.rst

 of the current git repository.
 This makes it convenient to do M-. (find-tag) directly to move to the file where a function was defined.

+A hook is also installed.
+So when the first file is opened within a .git repository the TAGS table will be automatically built and loaded.
+So for a large git repository it might take some time to get emacs started.

 Auto completion
 ===============